lugolabs/charicons/README.md

 charicons
 =========

 HTML(5) character entities you can use today as icons.
+The live list resides at [lugolabs/charicons](http://lugolabs.com/charicons).

 ###Browser Support